KapootXD/Stylelink/README.md

 ## License

 This project is proprietary and confidential.
+All rights reserved.

+---

+**StyleLink** - *Connecting Global Fashion with Local Creativity*